 7. Alesis Recidal Pro 88-Key Digital Piano

-- The Recital Pro features a ¼" (6.35mm) headphone output which mutes the internal speakers for convenient, quiet private practice.
-In addition to a ¼" (6.35mm) sustain pedal input (pedal not included), Recital Pro also features stereo ¼" (6.35mm) outputs to connect to a recorder, mixer, amplifier or other sound system.
+- The Recital Pro features a ¼ inches (6.35 mm) headphone output which mutes the internal speakers for convenient, quiet private practice.
+In addition to a ¼ inches (6.35 mm) sustain pedal input (pedal not included), Recital Pro also features stereo ¼" (6.35 mm) outputs to connect to a recorder, mixer, amplifier or other sound system

 The Alesis Recidal Pro 88-Key Digital Piano is a fantastic option for the beginner player who wants to be able to grow and develop their skill and technique without having to shell out a lot of money in the first instance.
 It offers enough realism and powerful educational features for the beginner player to start with and begin to develop, whilst also offering plenty of room to grow.
 This also makes suitable for the intermediate player who needs a practice piano, but doesn’t need all of the bells and whistles of the more advanced digital pianos.